markolbert/ProgrammingUtilities/README.md

 ## Programming Utilities
-A collection of utilities I use in most [J4JSoftware](https://www.jumpforjoysoftware.com) projects.
+A collection of utilities used in [J4JSoftware](https://www.jumpforjoysoftware.com) projects.

 ### TL;DR